 Both Egyptian and Japanese design often combined metallics with with ‘pure’ shades (like reds, blues, greens and black).

 So the ‘Egyptianism’ and ‘Japonism’ obsessions in Europe led to a trend for gold paired with reds, blues, greens and black.

 This reached the height of popularity in the Art Deco era (1920s-1930s).

 Indeed, much of what we think, when we think of Art Deco today, revolves around these colour combinations…and black and gold are one of the most recognisable.

 We can still see so many examples of it today in buildings, interior design and jewellery from that time.

 When designing new jewellery collections at FiorSó we often find ourselves drawn to the Art Nouveau and Art Deco eras.
-And The Black Edit Collection is no different!
+And our gold and black pieces are no different!